FeelThunder/JMeter-Load-Testing-01/README.md

 ### Listener
 Displaying the results of a test as it's running
-note: for larger tests, this isn't recommended, because displaying the output live during the load test can use a lot of system resources.
+note : for larger tests, this isn't recommended, because displaying the output live during the load test can use a lot of system resources.
 note : Listeners let you visualize data from your load test, but the JMeter built-in listeners sometimes aren't enough.
 note : The plugins can be used during the test, however that does use a lot of resources, so it's usually better to graph the data after the test is finished.